X

 | Drug class | Calcium channel blocker (DHP) | Calcium channel blocker (DHP) | ACE inhibitor |

-| Intake | Once daily, independent of meals | Once daily, morning, ON EMPTY STOMACH | Once daily |
+| Intake | Once daily, independent of meals | Once daily in the morning, ON AN EMPTY STOMACH | Once daily |

 | Oedema risk | High (up to 25% at 10 mg) | Low (approx. 2–5%) | No oedema risk |